raspbian-addons/docs/docs/install.md

 ```
 python3 <(curl -fSsL https://cdn.jsdelivr.net/gh/raspbian-addons/scripts@master/utils/repo.py)
 ```
 The install script will ask you which mirror you would like to use.
 Pick the mirror that's closest to you for the most reliable speeds.
-Please note that the main repository (apt.raspbian-addons.org) may be the most up-to-date.
+Mirror syncs happen every 24 hours.

+Mirror uptime can be viewed on the [status page](https://status.raspbian-addons.org/).

 <details>
 <summary> Alternative installation methods </summary>